Adaptive quantile estimation in deconvolution with unknown error distribution: Introduction

 \section{Introduction}

 Nonparametric deconvolution models are of high practical importance and lead to challenging questions in statistical methodology.
-Let $X_1, \ldots, X_n$ be independent random variables with a common Lebesgue density $f:\R\to\R$.
+Let $X_1, \ldots, X_n$ be independent random variables with a common Lebesgue density $f\dvtx \R\to\R$.
 Suppose that we merely observe the random variables

-that is the original $(X_j)$ corrupted by i.i.d. error variables $\eps_j$, independent of $(X_j)$ and with the Lebesgue density $f_\eps$.
+that is the original $(X_j)$ corrupted by i.i.d. error variables $\varepsilon_j$, independent of $(X_j)$ and with Lebesgue density $f_\varepsilon$.
 For $\tau\in(0,1)$ the objective is to estimate the $\tau$-quantile $q_\tau$ of the population $X$ from the observations $Y_1, \ldots, Y_n$.
-For practitioners estimated quantiles are highly relevant, but they depend in a nonlinear way on the underlying density such that their estimation is not always obvious.
+For practitioners estimated quantiles are very relevant, but they depend in a nonlinear way on the underlying density such that their estimation is not always obvious.
 Abstractly, quantile estimation in deconvolution is an example of nonlinear functional estimation in ill-posed inverse problems.

 Two natural strategies may be pursued.
 Either a distribution function estimator is inverted or an M-estimation paradigm is applied using a density estimator of $f$.
-While the first possibility was studied by \cite{hall2008estimation}, the purpose of this paper is the analysis of the second in a far more general setting.
-Assuming that the distribution of the measurement error is completely known, \cite{carroll1988optimal} have constructed a kernel density estimator based on the empirical characteristic function $\phi_{n}(u):=\frac{1}{n}\sum_{j=1}^ne^{iuY_j}, u\in\R$.
+While the first possibility was studied by Hall and Lahiri \cite{hall2008estimation}, the purpose of this paper is the analysis of the second in a far more general setting.
+Assuming that the distribution of the measurement error is completely known, Carroll and Hall \cite{carroll1988optimal} have constructed a kernel density estimator based on the empirical characteristic function $\phi_{n}(u):=\frac{1}{n}\sum_{j=1}^n\mathrm{e}^{\mathrm{i}uY_j}, u\in\R$.
 In practice, however, the distribution of the measurement error is usually not known.
-Instead, we assume that we have at hand a sample from $f_\eps$ given by
+Instead, we assume that we have at hand a sample from $f_\varepsilon$ given by

-Motivated from applications, we will not assume that the observations $(\eps^*_k)$ are independent from $(Y_j)$.
+Motivated from applications, we will not assume that the observations $(\varepsilon^*_k)$ are independent from~$(Y_j)$.
 In particular, our procedure applies to the experimental setup of repeated measurements, as discussed below.